gokit1/gokit/README.md

 # Go-kit: Enabling energy landscape explorations of proteins

-A set of python tools that assist setup and post-hoc analysis of simulations of proteins with various flavours of Structure-Based Models (SBMs) for GROMACS and OPTIM runs.
+A set of python tools that assist setup and post-hoc analysis of simulations of proteins with various flavours of Structure-Based Models (SBMs) for molecular dynamics and discrete path sampling schemes.

 ### What flavours are included:
 * Standard cut-off based CA
+* Standarg cut-off based CA (with desolvation barrier approximation for coarse-grained water molecules)
 * Standard cut-off based CA + hydrophobic contacts
 * Standard cut-off based CA + hydrophobic contacts + desolvation barrier
 * A basic Cheung-Thirumalai two-bead (CA-CB) coarse-grained model(with angles and dihedrals).
-* SOP-SC two-bead coarse-grained model with statistical potentials (Betancourt-Thirumalai) and statistical radii. [here]((http://biotheory.umd.edu/Supplementary%20Materials/btmap.dat))
+* SOP-SC two-bead coarse-grained model with statistical potentials (Betancourt-Thirumalai) and statistical radii. [here](http://biotheory.umd.edu/Supplementary%20Materials/btmap.dat)
 * Miyazawa-Jernighan parameters for two-bead models.(Table 5 [here](https://www.ncbi.nlm.nih.gov/pubmed/10336383))
 * Custom interaction potentials for two-bead models.
+(Define your own residue-residue interactions for two-beaad models) and place CB either at COM or at CB or at farthest atom in side-chain.

 ### What does Go-kit do?
 Starting from a PDBID, it generates input files for both GROMACS and OPTIM/PATHSAMPLE potential files with the SBM of choice.
 After the runs are complete, it can be used to analyse results as well.